alukosdev/ccsp/frameworks/sabsa.md

 ## Overview

-SABSA is a means of looking at *security capabilities* from a *business perspective*.

-SABSA is a proven framework and methodology used successfully around the globe to meet a wide variety of enterprise needs including risk management, information assurance, governance, and continuity management.
-Although copyright protected, SABSA is an open-use methodology, not a commercial product.
+SABSA is a proven methodology for developing business-driven, risk and opportunity focused Security Architectures at both enterprise and solutions level that traceably support business objectives.

+It is also widely used for Information Assurance Architectures, Risk Management Frameworks, and to align and seamlessly integrate security and risk management into IT Architecture methods and frameworks.

+!!!
+SABSA is part of the Business Operation Support Services (BOSS) domain of the Cloud Security Alliance (CSA) Enterprise Architecture (EA).
+!!!

 ## Components

-SABSA includes the following components, which can be used separately or together:
+SABSA is comprised of a series of integrated frameworks, models, methods and processes, used independently or as an holistic integrated enterprise solution, including:

-- Business Requirements Engineering Framework
+- Business Requirements Engineering Framework (known as Attributes Profiling)
 - Risk and Opportunity Management Framework
 - Policy Architecture Framework
 - Security Services-Oriented Architecture Framework
 - Governance Framework
 - Security Domain Framework
-- Through-Life Security Service Management and Performance Management Framework
+- Through-life Security Service Management & Performance Management Framework

-!!!
-ITIL is part of the Business Operation Support Services (BOSS) domain of the Cloud Security Alliance (CSA) Enterprise Architecture (EA).
-!!!

 ## Noteworthy

+- [x] SABSA is a means of developing *security capabilities* that align with *business objectives*.

-##
+## Sources

+- SABSA. (n.d.). *SABSA Executive Summary*. https://sabsa.org/sabsa-executive-summary/